Indefinite Linear Quadratic Mean Field Social Control Problems with Multiplicative Noise: Proof of Theorems and

 Assume $\bar{y}_0^T\Pi_T(0)\bar{y}_0=0$.
 Then from (\ref{eq56}), we have $\int_0^T\bar{y}^T(s)(Q-Q_{\Gamma})\bar{y}(s)dt=0$, which implies $(I-\Gamma)\sqrt{Q}\bar{y}(s)=0, \ 0\leq s\leq T$.
 This together with {A5$^{\prime}$)} gives $\bar{y}_0=0$.
 Hence, we obtain $\Pi_T(0)>0$.
 By a similar argument as the above proof, we can obtain the stabilizability of $(A+G, B)$. $ \Box$

-\begin{IEEEbiography} {Bing-Chang Wang} (SM'19) received the Ph.D. degree in System Theory from Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing, China, in 2011.
+\begin{IEEEbiography}[{ }] {Bing-Chang Wang} received the M.Sc. degree in Mathematics from Central South University, Changsha, China, in 2008, and the Ph.D. degree in System Theory from Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing, China, in 2011.
 From September 2011 to August 2012, he was with Department of Electrical and Computer Engineering, University of Alberta, Canada, as a Postdoctoral Fellow.
 From September 2012 to September 2013, he was with School of Electrical Engineering and Computer Science, University of Newcastle, Australia, as a Research Academic.

 From October 2013, he has been with School of Control Science and Engineering, Shandong University, China, as an associate Professor.
 He held visiting appointments as a Research Associate with Carleton University, Canada, from November 2014 to May 2015, and with the Hong Kong Polytechnic University from November 2016 to January 2017.
+He also visited the Hong Kong Polytechnic University as a Research Fellow in March 2017 and May 2018.
 His current research interests include mean field games, stochastic control, multiagent systems and event based control.
 He received the IEEE CSS Beijing Chapter Young Author Prize in 2018. \end{IEEEbiography}

-\begin{IEEEbiography} {Huanshui Zhang} (SM'06) received the B.S. degree in mathematics from Qufu Normal University, Shandong, China, in 1986, the M.Sc. degree in control theory from Heilongjiang University, Harbin, China, in 1991, and the Ph.D. degree in control theory from Northeastern University, China, in 1997.
+\begin{IEEEbiography}[{ }]{Huanshui Zhang} (SM'06) received the B.S. degree in mathematics from Qufu Normal University, Shandong, China, in 1986, the M.Sc. degree in control theory from Heilongjiang University, Harbin, China, in 1991, and the Ph.D. degree in control theory from Northeastern University, China, in 1997.

 He was a Postdoctoral Fellow at Nanyang Technological University, Singapore, from 1998 to 2001 and Research Fellow at Hong Kong Polytechnic University, Hong Kong, China, from 2001 to 2003.
 He is currently holds a Professorship at Shandong University, Shandong, China.
 He was a Professor with the Harbin Institute of Technology, Harbin, China, from 2003 to 2006.
 He also held visiting appointments as a Research Scientist and Fellow with Nanyang Technological University, Curtin University of Technology, and Hong Kong City University from 2003 to 2006.
 His interests include optimal estimation and control, time-delay systems, stochastic systems, signal processing and wireless sensor networked systems. \end{IEEEbiography}